deneha/azure-guidance/best-practices-api-design.md

 [{"Id":3,"Name":"Contoso LLC","Address":"1 Microsoft Way Redmond WA 98053"}]
 ```

-> **Note**: For the purposes of simplicity and clarity, the example responses shown in this section do not include HATEOAS links.
+> [AZURE.NOTE] For the purposes of simplicity and clarity, the example responses shown in this section do not include HATEOAS links.

 If the `DateCreated` field is added to the schema of the customer resource, then the response would look like this: